|Radhika Devraj, Ph.D.

 Ph.D., Purdue University

 My research interests can be broadly described as studying factors that may prevent patients from having the best possible outcomes of therapy.
-Among the myriad factors that may contribute to poor patient outcomes, I have been involved with research in the areas of health literacy, health-related quality of life and medication errors.
+Among the myriad factors that may contribute to poor patient outcomes, I have been involved with research in the areas of health literacy, and health-related quality of life.
+Recently, I have also expanded into studying about resources available for Spanish-speaking patients.

 Health Literacy: My current research interests focus in the area of health literacy.
 Health Literacy refers to patients’ ability to read, understand and act on their understanding of information provided to them by health care practitioners.
 I have worked on research projects examining health literacy in patients with chronic kidney disease (CKD), as well as studying pharmacists’ understanding of health literacy.
 I am interested in developing interventions to help patients with low health literacy, as well as studying the role of pharmacists in enhancing health literacy.
 This may be via tailored interventions directed towards pharmacists in their routine practice and studying the impact of such interventions.
 I am also interested in demonstrating the effect of health literacy on significant outcomes of care.
 Further, I am interested in developing innovative teaching methods to enhance knowledge and awareness about health literacy among current pharmacy students.